 As in most research institutions, ongoing support of research is obtained through research grants and awards.
 With investment in sufficient salary funding and equipment, experienced and qualified research staff will have the necessary support to pursue significant project funding from provincial, national and international granting agencies.
 Salary support for research personnel will allow the Clinic to access national and international research awards through collaborations with other researchers within Manitoba, across Canada and throughout the world.

-Sheila McRae, Senior Research Associate
+Sheila McRae, Research Director

 Dan Ogborn, Research Associate